spsforks/QB64-Wiki/Boolean.md

 * Parenthesis are allowed inside of boolean statements to clarify an evaluation.
 * **Note that Basic returns -1 for True and 0 for False.**

-*Example 1:* Using 2 different boolean evaluations to determine a leap year.
+Using 2 different boolean evaluations to determine a leap year.

 ```vb